 - 1 cup heavy/whipping cream

-- Cut pork into medallions.
-Sprinkle them with salt & pepper and the garlic powder on both sides and dredge in flour.
+Cut pork into medallions.
+Sprinkle them with salt & pepper and the garlic powder on both sides and coat each piece in flour.

 - Add 1 tablespoon of the butter and the olive oil to a skillet over medium-high heat.
 Add the pork to the skillet once it's hot and cook for 3-4 minutes/side.

 - Meanwhile, slice the mushrooms.

 - Take the pork out of the pan and set aside.

 - Add the remaining tablespoon of butter and the mushrooms to the pan.
 Sauté for about 5 minutes, stirring often.

 - Add the chicken broth, balsamic vinegar, and Italian seasoning to the pan.
 Let it bubble for 2 minutes.

 - Add in the cream and put the pork back in the pan.